nikit-ac/number_analyzer/README.md

 After that, the test data application will be available at localhost:3000

-You see this application online: https://numbers-analyzer.herokuapp.com/
+You also see this application online: https://numbers-analyzer.herokuapp.com/